+In this role I’ve worked closely with charities including Bloodwise, and liaised with medical professionals, Government ministers as well as patients and their support groups.
 This is a personal issue for me and one which has affected my own family and others in Crawley, I’m grateful to local residents who have shared their own experiences with me.

-On 17th January 2018 our Group launched its first report, entitled ‘The ‘Hidden’ Cancer: The Need to Improve Blood Cancer Care’.
+In January 2018 our Group launched its first report, entitled ‘The ‘Hidden’ Cancer: The Need to Improve Blood Cancer Care’.
 This coincided with a debate in Westminster Hall which I secured for the same day, on the issue of blood cancer care in the NHS.

 The report makes a number of recommendations including that GPs should immediately request a blood test for anyone presenting with one or more symptoms of blood cancer.
 These can be vague, with patients often reporting general fatigue, night sweats, weight loss, or bruising, all of which can be mistaken for other, less serious conditions such as being run down or flu.

 Blood cancer is the fifth most common cancer in the UK and this country’s third biggest cancer killer.
 There are currently an estimated 240,000 people in the UK living with blood cancers, which include leukaemia, lymphoma and myeloma.